OSGeo/OSGeoLive-doc/doc/overview/proj_overview.rst

   **Support:** https://lists.osgeo.org/mailman/listinfo/proj

-@VMDK_proj4@
+@VMDK_proj@
-@QUICKSTART_proj4@
+@QUICKSTART_proj@

 .. presentation-note
-    Proj4 is a library that provides methods to transform between different coordinate reference systems.
+    PROJ is a library that provides methods to transform between different coordinate reference systems.
 A geographic coordinate reference systems allows all points on the earth to be described as a set of coordinates (such as latitude, longitude and elevation).
 Different systems are used to represent the 3 dimensional earth on a flat, 2 dimensional map..